2022 Neath Port Talbot County Borough Council election

-An election to Neath Port Talbot County Borough Council was held on 5 May 2022 as part of wider local elections across Wales.
+The 2022 election to Neath Port Talbot County Borough Council was held on 5 May 2022 as part of wider local elections across Wales.
 The election was preceded by the 2017 election.
 Three candidates (from the sixty seats available) were elected unopposed.

 Ward results

 Nominations closed on 4 April 2022.

 The following results were announced following the elections.
-In the case of wards electing more than one councillor the percentage figures reflect the number of ballot papers issues rather than the total number of votes.
+In the case of wards electing more than one councillor the percentage figures reflect the number of ballot papers issued rather than the total number of votes.